OUR MISSION STATEMENT

 “To preserve the Saab automobiles for future generations to enjoy and inspire the Spirit of Saab through repair education, parts production and a library of Saab literature.”

-But now with the addition of the GM Heritage Cars (13 cars as of August 2018) the need to preserve the history of the Saab automobile’s for future generations became more apparent.
-So in 2015 we established the Saab Heritage Museum USA as a 501(C3) nonprofit foundation.
+But now with the addition of the GM Heritage Cars (13 cars as of August 2018) the need to preserve the history of the Saab automobiles for future generations became more apparent.
+So in 2015 we established the Saab Heritage Museum USA as a 501(c)(3) nonprofit foundation.

-We looked at many sites including Phoenix, Minneapolis, Des Moines but settled on an usual place… STURGIS, South Dakota!
-Sturgis offers a low humidity environment which help preserve the cars at 3,500 feet elevation.
+We looked at many possible locations for the museum, including Phoenix, Minneapolis, and Des Moines, but settled on an unusual place… STURGIS, South Dakota!
+Sturgis offers a low humidity environment which will help preserve the cars at 3,500 feet elevation.

-Sturgis also hosts an annual motorcycle rally that produces 350,000-700,000 visitors in a 2 week period.
+Sturgis also hosts an annual motorcycle rally that produces 350,000-700,000 visitors in a two-week period.

-Also South Dakota lacks state income tax!
+Another benefit is that South Dakota lacks state income tax!